Belarus urges IMF to clear way for credit programme

 But he said he wanted the Fund to cease taking a political approach in its dealings with Belarus.

-"If the IMF is a purely financial and economic organization we will reach an agreement with it.
+"If the IMF is a purely financial and economic organisation we will reach an agreement with it.
 If it plays politics, we will be holding talks for a long time," he said.

 "As soon as the IMF gets away from political cliches and political criteria in its approach to Belarus, we will reach an agreement in 24 hours," he added.

-Belarussian authorities say they believe the Fund is stalling on providing a new programme to replace a $3.5 billion package, which ended in 2010, because of the leadership's poor relations with the European Union.
+Belarussian authorities say they believe the Fund is stalling on providing a new programme to replace a $3.5 billion (2.1 billion pounds) package, which ended in 2010, because of the leadership's poor relations with the European Union.

 Lukashenko and his inner circle have been placed under travel sanctions by the EU and Washington because of a crackdown on the political opposition at home.